brycecherry75/MAX2870/README.md

 v1.1.2 Add setPowerLevel function which can be used for frequency bursts

+v1.1.3 Added direct entry of frequency parameters for precalculated frequencies of the highest possible precision

 ## Introduction

 This library supports the MAX2870 from Maxim on Arduinos.
 The chip is a wideband (23.475 MHz to 6 GHz) Phase-Locked Loop (PLL) and Voltage Controlled Oscillator (VCO), covering a very wide range frequency range